silverhawke249/nonlinearity/README.md

 Custom Levels and Level Editor must be enabled first.

 ## Changelog
+- 1.4
+  - Adjustment to Ice Rink and Abandoned Assembly
 - 1.3
   - Adjustment to Gatekeepers, Centris, and Septentrion levels lacking a critical object.
 - 1.2